FFTAI/teleoperation/README.md

 ### Run the teleoperation script

-To start teleoperation with the default settings, simply run the following command in the terminal:

 ```bash
     python -m silverscreen.main tests
 ```

-For data collection, you can use the following command:
+To record data:

 ```bash
     python -m silverscreen.main tests --record
 ```

-> Caution: If you are using the real robot with Fourier GRX, please make sure to leave a empty space between the robot and the table to avoid the robot arm collide with the table.
-The robot arm will lite it arm up directly after you running the script.
+> Caution: If you are using the real robot with Fourier GRX, please make sure to leave enough empty space between the robot and the table to avoid the robot arm collide with the table.
+The robot resume to the initial position before and after the teleoperation session.

-It will start the teleoperation in the simulation mode without control the waist and head of the robot.
-The `--record` flag will turn on the recording mode, which will save the recorded data in the `tests` directory.

 The available flags are:
     - `session_name`: Name of the session.